 As a general rule of thumb, you should keep your studio monitor or headphones volume relatively low when setting volume levels.
 Not only does this protect your ears, it also gives you a clear idea of volume balance between the left and right channels.

-Percussion is the easiest music element to adjust, because it’s the least melodic component of your song.
-When you mix a recording with a full drum kit, first turn the volume controller (fader) all the way down on the kick drum, and then slowly bring it up until it’s at an appropriate level of loudness.
+Percussion should be the element you adjust, since it forms the foundation of most songs.
+When you mix a recording with a full drum kit, first turn all the volume controllers (faders) all the way down, and then slowly bring up the kick drum until it’s at an appropriate level of loudness.
 (The actual decibel level will depend on your genre, because some genres have a much louder kick drum than others relative to the whole song.
-You just want to make sure the whole mix peaks, or hits its maximum volume, around -10dB.)
+You just want to make sure the whole mix peaks, or hits its maximum volume, at around -6dB(FS).
 You should then mix the snare drum, toms, and the cymbals for the easiest process.
 Afterwards, you may use this same technique for the rest of the tracks in your mix, graduating from percussion to bass guitar, rhythm guitar, lead guitar, and then lead vocals.